-Standard color as priced in blue stripe.
-You may choose other colors using the drop down box at the top of the page.
-Colors are hand painted and signed by the artist.
+The standard color is priced in blue stripe.
+You may choose other colors using the drop-down box at the top of the page.
+Colors are hand-painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
 The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

-Actual lid size for the 2 gal is 6" for those looking to use a water filter.
+The actual lid size for the 2-gal is 6" for those looking to use a water filter.

-Actual lid size for the 3 gal is 6" for those looking to use a water filter
+The actual lid size for the 3-gal is 6" for those looking to use a water filter

 From time to time we do have a request for stainless spigots which, we do not offer.
 We just haven’t found a consistent supplier but do offer this Link to an Amazon account that one of our customers shared.